mozilla/experimenter-docs/docs/contributing.md

 You'll be brought to the GitHub editor page for that file.
 If you're creating a new document, you'll see a similar editor.

 When you're satisfied with your changes or new document, at the bottom of the page, enter a commit message and optional description.
-Be sure to have the option "Create a new branch" selected, the name of which can be anything, but **if you also need to make edits to the sidebar**, you'll want to keep the branch name in mind.
+Be sure to have the option "Create a new branch" selected, the name of which can be anything, but **if you also need to make edits to the sidebar or add images**, you'll want to keep the branch name in mind.

 <img src="/experimenter-docs/img/contributing/commit-changes.png" alt="Commit changes" className="img-xl" />